12 top tips on keeping your home warm this winter

 9. Put up wall hangings to keep some heat in

 Channel your inner hippie and put some hangings up around your house – you’ll keep the heat in and look edgy while you do it!
 If you’re really suffering in the cold, you could even hang up some thick rugs.

 10. Hot water bottle

 A hot water bottle is your best friend over winter.
-Not only does it give you instance warmth but you can take it with you everywhere!
+Not only does it give you instant warmth but you can take it with you everywhere!

 Layer up!
 Invest in some good under layers either for the day or during the night.
-These really work wonders for being your body heat in!
+These really work wonders for keeping your body heat in!

 12. Fingerless gloves

 Typing away on your laptop working from home can mean cold hands!
 Try fingerless gloves to keep them warm during work- no one on zoom will be able to see!

 See our blog on 12 easy ways for renters to reduce their utility bills here.